Bell OH-58 Kiowa: OH-58D

 The AH-58D was an OH-58D version operated by Task Force 118 (4th Squadron, 17th Cavalry) and modified with armament in support of Operation Prime Chance.
-The weapons and fire control systems would become the basis for the Kiowa Warrior.
+The weapons and fire control systems became the basis for the Kiowa Warrior.
 AH-58D is not an official DOD aircraft designation, but is used by the Army in reference to these aircraft.

 The Kiowa Warrior, sometimes referred to by its acronym KW, is the armed version of the OH-58D.
 A key difference between the Kiowa Warrior and original AHIP aircraft is a universal weapons pylon found mounted on both sides of the fuselage, capable of carrying combinations of AGM-114 Hellfire missiles, air-to-air Stinger (ATAS) missiles, 7-shot 2.75 in Hydra-70 rocket pods, and an M296 0.50 in (12.7 mm) caliber machine gun.
 The performance standard of aerial gunnery from an OH-58D is to achieve at least one hit out of 70 shots fired at a wheeled vehicle 800 to 1200 m away.
-The Kiowa Warrior also includes improvements in available power, navigation, communication, survivability, and deployability.
+The Kiowa Warrior includes improvements in available power, navigation, communication, survivability, and deployability.

 OH-58E

 The OH-58E was one of 13 design candidates in the Advanced Scout Helicopter of 1980.
-The study's conclusion was to launch the Army Helicopter Improvement Program (AHIP) in 1981 centered on the OH-58D instead.
+The study's conclusion was to launch the Army Helicopter Improvement Program (AHIP) in 1981, centered on the OH-58D instead.

 OH-58F

 The OH-58F is an OH-58D upgrade.
 The Cockpit and Sensor Upgrade Program (CASUP) adds a nose-mounted targeting and surveillance system alongside the MMS.
 The AAS-53 Common Sensor Payload has an infrared camera, color Electro-Optical camera, and image intensifier; via weight and drag reductions, flight performance increased by 1–2%.
 Cockpit upgrades include the Control and Display Subsystem version 5, more storage and processing power, three color multi-function displays, and dual-independent advanced moving maps.

 It has Level 2 Manned-Unmanned (L2MUM) teaming, the Force Battle Command Brigade and Below (FBCB2) display screen, and can be updated to Blue Force Tracker 2.
 Survivability enhancements include ballistic floor armor and the Common Missile Warning System.
 It has greater situational awareness, digital inter-cockpit communications, HELLFIRE future upgrades, redesigned wiring harness, Health and Usage Monitoring (HUMS), and enhanced weapons functionality via 1760 digital interface.

-The OH-58F is powered by a Rolls-Royce 250-C30R3 engine rated at 650 shp; it has a dual-channel, full-authority digital engine-controller that operates at required power levels in all environments.
+The OH-58F is powered by a Rolls-Royce 250-C30R3 engine rated at 650 shp.
+It has a dual-channel, full-authority digital engine-controller that operates at required power levels in all environments.
 Rolls-Royce proposed engine tweaks to raise output by 12%.